 Some are obvious: Avoid cookies and bakery sweets, bagels, breads, pasta, pizza, crackers and flatbreads, breakfast cereals, oatmeal porridge, barley soup, barley tea, etc.

 Here’s where it gets a little more complicated.

 Flours and by-products made from these gluten grains are used in everything from canned soups to taco mix to frozen dinners.
 The individual names for all those ingredients are too numerous to list here.

 Your safest bet is to make healthy food at home.
 You knew I was going to say that, right?

 It's not hard to do.
-Sure, it takes a little planning, and a commitment to spending some time in the kitchen, but the rewards are too numerous to mention!
+Sure, it takes a little planning, and a commitment to spending some time in the kitchen, but when you start to feel better the rewards are worth the effort!